 The North Umpqua’s 32 miles of “fly only” water are among the most radically regulated waters in the West and prohibit the use of weight throughout the prime summer months.
 For those who seek the challenge and rewards of catching a steelhead on a dry fly, this is the ultimate playing field.
-We have enlisted the river’s finest guides including Rich Zellman, Tony Wratney and Mike Peters.
-Their knowledge and dedication to the North Umpqua are unsurpassed and days spent with them are intense, physical, and more often than not, rewarding.
+We have enlisted the river’s finest guides.
+Their knowledge and dedication to the North Umpqua is unsurpassed and days spent with them are intense, physical, and more often than not, rewarding.

-With accommodations at the historic and refined Steamboat Inn, this is a classic steelheading experience unlike any other.
-Due to the comfort and amenities provided by the Steamboat Inn, the many hiking trails, nearby wineries and proximity to Crater Lake National Park, this is also a great getaway for those guests who choose to explore the areas many attractions.
+If you opt to stay at the historic and refined Steamboat Inn, you will experience a classic steelheading adventure unlike any other.
+Due to the comfort and amenities provided by the Inn, along with the many hiking trails, nearby wineries and proximity to Crater Lake National Park, this is also a great getaway for those guests who choose to explore the areas many attractions.

-Steamboat Inn (on the fly water) is located on the banks of the North Umpqua, approximately 40 miles east of Roseburg, Oregon.
+Steamboat Inn is located on the banks of the North Umpqua, approximately 40 miles east of Roseburg, Oregon.

 Fly fishing the North Umpqua river for steelhead is a pilgrimage to one of the cradles of our sport.
 It is a river that has inspired anglers for generations.
 All of our North Umpqua guides have fallen under the rivers’ spell and are eager to share their love and passion for the river and its’ magnificent steelhead.
 Simply put, fly fishing with one of these guides is a wonderful way to feel connected to an angling legacy.

 All guide days on the North Umpqua are walk-and-wade trips.
 Days on the water are fairly athletic, requiring sometimes difficult wading and multiple trips up and down the riverbank.
-Many of the guides will employ a split-schedule fishing program for the early season (July – August) as water conditions and air temperatures dictate.
+Many of the guides will employ a split schedule fishing program for the early season (July to August) as water conditions and air temperatures dictate.

-Summer steelhead on the North Umpqua range from 4 – 14 pounds, with the average steelhead coming in at 6 – 8 pounds.
-Like most steelhead fishing an angler should consider 2 good “pulls” or encounters a good day on the water.
-These are extremely hard-fighting steelhead that swim in a swift, steep river so the fish you do hook are always memorable and rewarding.
+Summer steelhead on the North Umpqua range from four to fourteen pounds, with the average steelhead coming in at six to eight pounds.
+Like most steelhead fishing, an angler should consider two good “pulls” or encounters a good day on the water.
+These are extremely hard-fighting steelhead that swim in a swift, steep river making the fish you do hook memorable and rewarding.

 The Steamboat Inn is perched on a bluff among the towering firs of the Umpqua National Forest, overlooking some of the best fishing water on the renowned North Umpqua River.
-The Inn has a long and rich history of angling tradition reaching back to the 1920’s and consists of a main lodge and a number of comfortable accommodation choices.
-Accommodation choices include Streamside Cabins, River Suites, the Hideaway Cottages (located ½ mile from the Inn), or the Camp-Water Houses (located across the river with full kitchens).
+The Inn has a long and rich history of angling tradition reaching back to the 1920’s and consists of a main lodge and a number of other comfortable accommodation choices.
+Options include Streamside Cabins, River Suites, the Hideaway Cottages (located a half mile from the Inn), and the Camp-Water Houses (located across the river featuring full kitchens).

 Each summer night at dusk and in the winter at around seven o'clock, the doors of Steamboat Inn close to all but cabin guests and those who have made reservations.
-At this hour, the staff at the Inn dedicates itself to a single purpose - the dining pleasure of the Inn's guests.
-Proprietors, Sharon & Jim Van Loan, or manager Pat Lee host the nightly occasion.
-At the dinner hour, guests gather in the library to sip an aperitif, enjoy the evening's hors d'oeuvres and exchange stories of their day.
+The staff at the Inn now dedicates itself to a single purpose, namely the dining pleasure of the Inn's guests.
+Proprietors Sharon & Jim Van Loan, or manager Pat Lee host these nightly occasions.
+Guests can gather in the library to sip an aperitif, enjoy the evening's hors d'oeuvres and exchange stories of their day.
 A main dish of beef, fish, poultry, lamb, or pork follows with savory side dishes, fresh vegetables, and homemade bread.
-Oregon wines lend agreeable accompaniment, and every meal is brought to a gracious conclusion with a tempting dessert made for the occasion.
+Oregon wines lend an agreeable accompaniment, and every meal is brought to a gracious conclusion with a tempting dessert made for the occasion.

 Additional accommodation options are available including the Steamboat rental houses, Illahee Inn, and the Dogwood Motel.
 Please give us a call to discuss these venues.